formancehq/docs/docs/payments/connectors/generic/index.md

 # Generic

-The Generic Connector for Formance Payments provides a way to connect your Formance Stack with Payment Service Providers that are not natively supported by Formance.
+The Generic Connector for Formance Connectivity provides a way to connect your Formance Stack with Financial Service Providers that are not natively supported by Formance.

 ## Documentation organization